 Gotcha Day And Merry Christmas

 Today we were finally able to celebrate "Gotcha Day" with our now-16-year-old daughter, Elizabeth.
-She and I both forgot about it on the actual day, December 10th.
-Her mom, Tara, remembered but Elizabeth was working late, Tara knew it would not work out, and so said nothing.
-Elizabeth called us that night from work, saying "No big deal, but we forgot my Gotcha Day!"
+She and I both forgot on the actual day, December 10th.
+Her mom, Tara, remembered but Elizabeth was working late, Tara knew it would not work out, so said nothing.
+Elizabeth called that night from work, saying "No big deal, but we forgot my Gotcha Day!"

-Tara and I were driving somewhere when she called, so we were on speaker phone through my car’s speakers.
+Tara and I were driving somewhere when she called, so we were on speaker phone.
 I immediately apologized, and Elizabeth admitted she had completely forgotten, too.
 With our conflicting schedules, we had trouble finding a good make-up date.
 A meal out is usually the extent of our celebration now.

 Today after breakfast while heading back home -- happily, this time -- Tara pointed out it was fourteen years ago to the day, December 24, that we got home from Russia with our then-2-year-old Elizabeth.
 So, in a way, today might be considered the real Gotcha Day because we were back on home soil, with no chance of government authorities changing their minds and taking our daughter from us.
 We had wanted to return home the minute the Russian Family Court said Elizabeth was ours, but their laws required a ten-day waiting period.
 We were at least able to leave Astrakhan for Moscow for those last few days in-country.

-When we called Delta Airlines to see about leaving a couple days early -- because we were done with Russia by that point -- they wanted another $800 for each existing $1200 ticket.
+When we called Delta Airlines at the time to see about leaving a couple days early -- because we were done with Russia by that point -- they wanted another $800 for each existing $1200 ticket.
 Even at that price, we were tempted but instead toughed it out those last couple of days in Moscow, almost never leaving our hotel because... well, it was late December in Russia!
-It would've been slightly warmer in Astrakhan (southwest part of the country), but we had to be in Moscow, anyway, to have Elizabeth's American paperwork finalized at the U.S. Consulate.
+It would've been slightly warmer in Astrakhan (southwest part of the country), but we had to be in Moscow to finalize Elizabeth's American paperwork at the U.S. Consulate, anyway.

 Our flight home was on the 23rd but, by the time we landed in Atlanta, it was the 24th.
 Even though we gained 8 or 9 hours by flying west, it was an 11-hour non-stop flight, so it was the next morning upon touchdown.
 We must've left Moscow late at night, I don't remember.